vfarah-if/NodeCodingExercise/test-pnpm/shopping-cart-kata/README.md

 ### Possible API for the ShoppingCart

-You could change this API this is only for example purposes.
+You could change this API, this is only for example purposes.

 **Approach 1 passing objects as arguments could be DTO**